-Call Me By Your Name was crafted so every aspect of the filmmaking complements each other.
-Timothée Chalamet was given such a perfected script that his acting was properly realized into a spellbinding performance.
+Crafted so every aspect of the filmmaking complements the other.
+Timothée Chalamet was given such a perfect script that his acting was properly realized into a spellbinding performance.
 In terms of young stars, Chalamet is truly a revolution when expressing even the tiniest of reactions – the hype that follows him is to be believed.
 Furthermore, the setting of Lombardy is picture-perfect for an idealized Summer romance.
 Again, Guadagnino captures the stunning scenery of Italy as he takes the audience on an adventure alongside these characters.
 Unfortunately, the period of the Summer causes some pacing issues (which I believe can’t be entirely avoided) but is necessary for the development of Oliver and Elio’s story.

-Call Me By Your Name is a colorful and important narrative.
-For all of its perfections, the film does suffer from minor pacing issues throughout, and a second act that drags quite heavily towards the end.
+A colorful and important narrative.
+For all of its perfections, the film does suffer from minor pacing issues throughout, and a second act drags quite heavily towards the end.
 I was also expecting the film to affect me more emotionally than it did (my fault, not the film’s) which others have experienced.
 Nevertheless, it is rewarding for the completely sublime storytelling in play which is ultimately revolutionary in terms of the romance genre – future films should learn from Call Me By Your Name’s successes.
-Expect to see plenty of nominations for the cast and crew who have injected so much passion and creativity into this film which has set a new standard for filmmakers.
+There's so much passion and creativity in this film, it sets a new standard for filmmakers.

 Call Me By Your Name gathers the brightest and best talents to ensemble them in an orchestra of filmmaking.